Volunteer in Antigua, Guatemala!

 You will need to do many things before departing from your home country.
 To begin with, you will need to get up to date on your vaccines and meet with your doctor about your planned travel, obtain travel insurance, apply for your visa (if applicable), and buy flight tickets and provide your trip details to our in-country coordinator.

 We suggest you do a fair amount of research on your destination prior to traveling abroad, paying particular attention to the culture, customs, and expected dress and behavior in your host country.
-Learn some Spanish will also be a big help in easing your culture-shock and allow you to connect on a deeper level with the people you are volunteering with in Guatemala.
+Learning some Spanish will also be a big help in easing your culture-shock and allow you to connect on a deeper level with the people you are volunteering with in Guatemala.

 Where are the projects located?